Fx-Professional-Services/MoweryDocs/Mowery/Product Catalog and Pricing System.md

 2. Next, click on **Catalog**.

 > **Note**: The product list now includes categories, and each product can be marked as active or inactive.
-Products are assigned task codes, which are incremented automatically, but can be adjusted manually if necessary
+Products are assigned task codes, which are incremented automatically, but can be adjusted manually if necessary.

 ### 2. Catalog Management